Pyvott App

 So much like the original iPhone getting rid of the hardware keyboard, we got rid of the bottom tab bar.

-One of the things that the client emphasized during our workshop Zoom calls was how he wanted a mobile experience that utilized the entire screen of his phone.
+During the workshop the client emphasized calls was how they wanted a mobile experience to use the entire phone screen.

-Our phone screens were no longer rectangles, but extended to all four, rounded corners of the device.
-The phone was the screen.
+Our screens were no longer rectangles.
+They extended to all four, rounded corners of the device.
+The phone was the screen, and the screen was the phone.
 He wanted the Pyvott app to saturate the whole thing.

 So we got rid of the bottom tab bar every single other social media app had and we rolled it up into the "Pyvott Button".